khan-lab/ENCODEfetch/docs/cli.md

 `--control-strategy` changes only samplesheet output:

-- `all`: duplicate each case row once per control.
+- `all`: write one case row per resolved control.
-- `pool`: write all controls in one semicolon-separated field.
+- `pool`: write one case row with controls joined by semicolons.
-- `best`: choose the first control deterministically.
+- `first`: write one case row with the first resolved control.
+- `best`: write one case row with the highest-scoring control based on biosample, organism, lab, replicate, file, and release metadata.

+See [Exporters](exporters.md#control-strategies) for the full ranking details.